Search

 The Equality Act 2010 protects the rights of disabled people and requires anyone providing goods, facilities or services to the public to consider making adjustments.
 If those adjustments are reasonable, they must be made.

-Under the Equality Act, a disabled person is anyone with “a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day to day activities”.
+Under the Equality Act, a disabled person is anyone with “a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities”.

 It is important to us that we provide an experience that works for everyone.